 What Prescribed Medication Can You Give a Dog for Throwing Up?

 Certain drugs have been highly efficient in easing a dog’s upset tummy and avoiding vomiting.
 We don’t believe in giving drugs to a vomiting dog without checking with a vet.

 Pepto-Bismol, Antacid, and Pepcid are three prescription drugs often used to cure dog nausea.
-When delivered appropriately and correctly, they are usually safe for dogs to use.
+When delivered appropriately and correctly, they are usually safe for dogs.

 Misuse of these medications can have some negative impacts and exacerbate matters for your dog.
-That’s why again, don’t give your dogs any drugs without consulting a vet.
+That’s why, again, don’t give your dogs drugs without consulting a vet.

 What calms a dog’s stomach?

 Several things might help your dog feel better.
 You can give your dog some ice cubes.
 Also, you can feed them bone broth.

 Which dog breeds are at risk of pancreatitis?

 Every dog can get pancreatitis, but certain canines appear predisposed to the condition.
 Pancreatitis is particularly common in obese middle-aged and adult female dogs.